adalsteinnpals/Explaining-Intelligent-Game-Playing-Agents/README.md

 # Explaining Intelligent Game-Playing Agents

-This is a repository accompanying the Phd Thesis Explaining Intelligent Game-Playing Agents.
+This is a repository accompanying the Phd Thesis: Explaining Intelligent Game-Playing Agents.

 The thesis resulted in a total of four papers: